Take a Virtual Tour

 If you are having a scheduled induction or cesarean at Texas Health Dallas, please remember the following:

 - Do not eat or drink at least eight hours before the procedure or the procedure may be rescheduled, possibly to another day.

 - After check-in, you will be prepared approximately two hours prior to the procedure.

 Scheduled Cesarean Births

 When you arrive, tell the admissions staff you are there for a scheduled procedure.
 You will be taken to a cesarean prep room, where you will remain for approximately two hours.
-During this time the nurses will monitor the baby and check your vitals, and you will receive an epidural.
-Before the surgery, your support partner will be taken to change into scrubs.
-They may take a camera or cell phone into the operating room.
-You will be wheeled to the operating room and your partner will meet you there.
+During this time the nurses will monitor the baby and check your vitals, and you will receive an epidural before being taking to the operating room.

 The Golden Hour